Target: Save The Bees • Friends of the Earth United States

 Help Save the Bees!

 The bee crisis requires immediate action, not just aspirations.
-Kroger took a first step to protect pollinators by releasing a pollinator health policy — but now, it’s falling behind its competitors.
-Kroger’s policy doesn’t include any firm commitments to eliminate bee-toxic pesticides from its food supply chain or to help farmers shift to ecological farming practices that protect pollinators.
+Target took a first step to protect pollinators by releasing a pollinator health policy — but now, it’s falling behind its competitors.
+Target’s policy doesn’t include any measurable, time-bound commitments to eliminate bee-toxic pesticides from its food supply chain or to help farmers shift to ecological farming practices that protect pollinators.

 TAKE ACTION